Part 0·0.3·10 min read

 The Nine Parts

 Part 0 — Why This Matters is what you're reading now.
 It explains the gap between software and biology, how this site is structured, and how to use it.
-You can read it in under thirty minutes.
+You can it in under thirty minutes.

 Part 1 — The Infrastructure of Life builds the foundation.
-The cell as a system, the key molecular players, the membrane as a boundary.
+The as a system, the key molecular players, the as a boundary.
 This is the hardware layer: before you can understand what the software does, you need to know what it runs on.
 The In Practice chapter introduces NCBI and the major biological databases you'll query constantly.

-Part 7 — Computational Neuroscience covers the neuron as a computational unit, biological neural networks, plasticity, brain signals as data, and brain-computer interfaces.
+Part 7 — Computational Neuroscience covers the as a computational unit, biological neural networks, plasticity, brain signals as data, and brain-computer interfaces.
 This part has the most direct connection to ML and AI.
 The In Practice chapter analyzes EEG signals using MNE-Python.

 Part 8 — Biostatistics and ML Applied to Biology is the capstone.
-It explains why biostatistics is different from general statistics, covers the essential tests and methods, and walks through a full RNA-seq analysis pipeline.
+It explains why biostatistics is different from general statistics, covers the essential tests and methods, and walks through a full analysis pipeline.
 This is the part that turns domain knowledge into working analyses.

 How the Parts Connect

 The curriculum has a loose dependency graph.
-Some parts require earlier parts; others can be read more independently.
+Some parts require earlier parts; others can be more independently.

 Part 0 (orientation)